-To promote some productive conflict — which is difficult in the initial phase — I often use a Carousel.
-I use open-ended questions like ‘Why is Scrum a good or bad way to develop software’ or ‘How can we make Scrum work for us?’ and ‘What risks and opportunities does Scrum present for you?’ to trigger discussions.
-I take all criticisms seriously, and respond to it as best as I can or invite people in the team to respond.
+To trigger some productive conflict — which is difficult in the initial phase — I often use a Shift & Share with open-ended questions like ‘What is appealing about Scrum to you?
+What puts you off?’ or ‘How can we make Scrum work for us?’ and ‘What risks and opportunities does Scrum present for you?’ to trigger discussions.
+I take all criticisms seriously and respond to it as best as I can or invite people in the team to respond.

 A Team Carousel in progress (by Christiaan Verwijs)

 You can help a team move through the norming phase by having them think about what it means to be a good team.
 One exercise that works really well is to have teams imagine the worst possible team and the best possible team.
 Based on a number of characteristics (like ‘communication’, ‘leadership’, and ‘quality’) I let them pair up and brainstorm typical behaviors and things you’re likely to hear when working with these teams.
 The pairs then present their findings, and we discuss what this means as a team.
 Not only is this a fun exercise to do, but it also helps teams become aware of productive and unproductive behaviors.
 It helps them think about what it means to be a good team, how people work together in these teams, and what kind of behavior you’ll see in case of conflicts and stressful periods.
 Basically, the team creates a vision of what it means to be a good team.
 But also the opposite.